maxmbed/docker-buildroot/Readme.md

 # Docker Buildroot
-A Docker container to work and produce Buildroot images through a bind mounts.
+A Docker container to work and produce Buildroot images through a bind mounts working directory.

 # Build images